One of the best investments you can do right now is to build a solar farm.

 Assuming that I’ll build a 200kW solar farm in California where I receive an average of 5.31 peak sun hours per day or 1,940 peak sun hours per year.

-Then, the amount of power a 1 acre of solar panels produce can be calculated using the following formula:
+Then, the amount of power a 1 acre of solar panels produces can be calculated using the following formula:

 Power Output (kWh) = Solar Plant Size (kW) x Number of Peak Sun Hours (h) x 0.83